Dwjf/Dwjf.github.io/projects/proj1.md

 ### Output

-The final output of this exercise is a route plan which contains the order of pickup by Segment, followed by RTS hour.
+The final output of this exercise is a route plan which contains the order of pickup by Segment, ordered in sequence by RTS hour.